buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-v2.md

 - Timing tab improvements
 - Right click to copy downloadable artifact URLs
 - Lots and lots of reliability improvements
-- Default XCode version configuration options
+- Default Xcode version configuration options

 We have several big announcements coming in the next few weeks, so stay tuned for more!